asklora/DROID_V2.1/README.md

 - set `testbuild` as commit message to trigger aws test
 - set `dev-run` as commit message in branch dev to trigger dev server update
-- set `test-noiamge` as commit message in branch master to prod server update
+- set `test-noimage` as commit message in branch master to prod server update
 - set `'build-base-image` as commit message to trigger build base image and push to ecr

 ### docker login